forons/forons.github.io/datasets/wikilinkgraphs-rawwikilinks-snapshots/index.md

 6.8G    ruwiki/
 3.9G    svwiki/

-The dataset contains 978 files.
-The average file size is 1.3GB and the largest file is ~13GB (the file from svwiki, which is just one chunk).
+The dataset contains 162 files.
+The average file size is 0.5GB and the largest file is ~3.8GB (enwiki's snapshot from 2018-03-01).

 ### How are files organized?